Piers Morgan Uncensored

 Piers: Really?
 You trust Vladimir Putin more than Keir Starmer?

 George: I trust him more than I trust Joe Biden.
 I trust him more than I trust Donald Trump.
 Hold on, let me finish the statement.
-I can’t really get—

-George: You would trust Vladimir Putin more than Keir Starmer?
+Piers: I can’t really get—Starmer?
+You would trust Vladimir Putin more than Keir Starmer?

-Piers: I wouldn’t trust any of them if they told me what day it was today without checking.
+George: I wouldn’t trust any of them if they told me what day it was today without checking.
 I don’t trust automatically any politician.
 I check the facts.
 We lived through an era and were sacked because of the result of it, in which we were told certain things by our own leaders that turned out to be blatant lies.

 Piers: Right, and here’s my point, George.
 This is my point.
 You seem to have bought into Putin’s whole justification, as Farage has, that he was provoked.
 He had no option.

-George: There is no doubt—
+George: There is no doubt he was provoked—

 George: I don’t think that that is true.
 But if it were to be true, then you’d find me on the same side of the argument.